advename/The-React-Library-guide/README.md

 # :construction: Under construction :construction:
 This repo is under construction.

-#### For the incoming reviewers, here are some bulletpoints:
+#### For the incoming reviewers, here are some bullet points:
 -  feel free to fork and make change requests
 -  nothing has to stay, everything may be updated
--  As for now, I used inline footnotes, e.g. `^[[Text for footnote](www.example.com)]`, which unfortunately are not supported in Github.
+-  As for now, I used inline footnotes, e.g. `^[[Text for footnote](www.example.com)]`, which unfortunately are not supported in GitHub.
 I'll fix this in the next days
 -  English is my fourth language, permission granted to mock my English :D
--  If terms are used incorectly, please point me out
+-  If terms are used incorrectly, please point me out
--  I aimed for a `package.json` with `"type":"commonjs"` - thereby providing greatest compability for older Node.js versions.
+-  I aimed for a `package.json` with `"type":"commonjs"` - thereby providing the greatest compatibility for older Node.js versions.
 What are your thoughts on the "goal package.json".
 -  Cherry picking may be erroneous and needs rework - or please point me out to what Cherry picking actually refers to.
 -  The code examples are not finalized yet - please ignore the files in `my-lib` and `my-app`.
 I'm still playing around with them.
--  Please pour as much knowledge as possible into this guide - as it will not only help me, but likely the whole dev community (okay okay,...
+-  Please pour as much knowledge as possible into this guide - as it will not only help me, but likely the whole dev community (okay, okay,...
 I'll jump off my high horse now)
 -  And, thank you all so much for answering questions, the support and the time taken to look over it!
 Regardless of how much you will contribute from now on, I'll add any single one of you guys to the Contributors section during the release (unless inform me not to shame your name)

 # The open source Node.js/React library guide
 Building a Node.js package is no easy task and requires some foundation knowledge.
-Existing articles and guides often leave out the thoughts and reasons behind decisions, making it harder to debug or implement new features.
+Existing articles and guides often omit the thoughts and reasons behind decisions, making it harder to debug or implement new features.

-This open source guide aims at closing down this gap, by clarifying topics required to understand later thoughts.
+This open-source guide aims at closing down this gap, by clarifying topics required to understand later thoughts.

 At the end of this guide, you're able to build a Node.js/React library with:
 - ES, CJS, UMD, AMD, IIFE modules support